 Don’t hold grudges, even if someone hurts you, you have the choice to forgive.

 If your kiddo suffers from BIG emotions, you’ve just gotta check out this life-saving tool, the Anger Rescue Kit for Kids.
-This will become your new go-to for helping your child develop appropriate coping strategies.
+With over 60 pages this will become your new go-to for helping your child develop appropriate coping strategies.

 10. Show compassion